eezstreet/SWATEliteForce/README.md

  * You can now assign loadout tabs (or whole loadouts) to one officer, a team, or the whole element.

 Multiplayer improvements!
+ * Includes a fully-functional admin mod, with WebAdmin capabilities.
  * Snipers are now available in multiplayer.
- * New kinds of voting: Next Map and End Current Map
+ * New kinds of voting: Next Map, Start Map, and End Current Map.
+You can now choose to disable certain kinds of votes, instead of disabling all voting.
+There are other special options added regarding voting.
  * The chat now reports which room a person is when they send a chat message
  * You can enable or disable friendly fire in CO-OP.
  * You can now un-ready yourself in the pre-game lobby.